Begin your discovery.

 Envision.
 Investigate.
 Discover.

 Love to investigate the world around you?
-Undergraduate researcher at Keystone College provides you the opportunity to explore and work one-on-one with a faculty mentor.
+The undergraduate research program at Keystone College provides you the opportunity to explore and work one-on-one with a faculty mentor.

 Gain a competitive edge when seeking employment by learning to use the tools of your chosen profession – whether a spectrometer, an advanced survey technique, or a pottery wheel, you will gain hands-on experience conducting faculty-mentored or student-developed research projects.